Travel Budget for Lake Titicaca (Puno) Visit Lake Titicaca (Puno) on a Budget or Travel in Style

 What did other people spend on Food in Lake Titicaca (Puno)?

 Typical prices for Food in Lake Titicaca (Puno) are listed below.
-These actual costs are from real travelers and can give you an idea of the prices in Lake Titicaca (Puno), but your costs will vary based on your travel style.
+These actual costs are from real travelers and can give you an idea of the prices in Lake Titicaca (Puno), but your costs will vary based on your travel style and the place where the purchase was made.

 • Tamales